WakeTechBrandon/tech-portfolio/website/blog/2023-5-11-Overwatch-2-New-Lead-Developer.md

 ## More Player Information

+### Hero Tutorials

+In-order to unlock a new hero, players must complete new challenges involving those heroes.
+I cannot speak for the first-time-user-experience, but for all Overwatch 2 heroes these challenges are fairly basic.
+From having you complete matches in their respective roles, to using their abilities in the practice range.
+I feel that a beter fit than these "challenges" would be to have a tutorial "mission" that teaches you each of their abilities similar to the training card in which you play as Soldier 76 and are told the basic of the game.

 ### New Aftermath Screen

 After being eliminated in Overwatch, there are many times where it is not entirely clear as to how you died.
 Assists will popup in the kill feed next to the icon of the player who dealt the final blow, but it is not clear whether you were being healed or damaged by another player at the same time.